-In some countries, LGBTQ individuals are protected and have equal rights in their society.
-There are other places where openly identifying as LGBTQ is punishable by law, or there may be no laws to protect an individual from gender- or sexuality-based hate crimes.
-While the University affirms those who identify as LGBTQ, the resources and tips below are intended to help navigate spaces that are outside of campus and the U.S. Remember, U.S. citizens are subject to the laws of their host country.
+In some countries, LGBTQ+ individuals are protected and have equal rights in their society.
+In other countries, those identifying as LGBTQ+ may be criminalized or socially stigmatized.
+While the University affirms those who identify as LGBTQ+, the resources and tips below are intended to help navigate spaces that are outside of campus and the U.S. Remember, U.S. citizens are subject to the laws of their host country.
 Therefore, it is extremely important to know the legal regulations and conditions of your location before you go.

 You may find that you can be more open about your identity than in the U.S., or that you would need to hide your sexual or gender identity completely to avoid cultural ostracism or legal consequences.
-Understanding this will help you decide where you would, or would not, want to study.
+Either way, understanding this will help you decide where you would, or would not, want to study.
+Your safety and well-being should come first.

-- What kinds of LGBTQ resources are there in my host country?
+- Are there LGBTQ+ resources or support networks in my host country?

-- Is there a united, visible LGBTQ community in my host country/city?
-What are some ways members of these diverse communities represent themselves within the wider society?
+- Is there a united, visible LGBTQ+ community in my host country/city?

 - The Office of Lesbian, Gay, Bisexual, Transgender and Queer Student Life is the hub for all LGBTQ student life at the University of Chicago.

-- The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ilga) maintains country specific information related to legal rights and social climate.
+- The International Lesbian, Gay, Bisexual, Trans, and Intersex Association (ILGA World) maintains country specific information related to legal rights and social climate.

-- The Department of State Students Abroad website has a section devoted to LGBTI Travelers.
+- The U.S. Department of State International Travel website has a section devoted to Gay and Lesbian Travelers.

-- The NAFSA Association of International Educators Rainbow Special Interest Group’s goals include counseling international students and study abroad students who are gay, lesbian, bisexual or transgender.
+- The NAFSA Association of International Educators Rainbow Special Interest Group’s goals include counseling international students and study abroad students who are lesbian, gay, bisexual, transgender, or queer (LGBTQ+).

-- The National Center for Transgender Equality maintains information and resources for transgender travelers.
+- Advocates for Trans Equality (A4TE) maintains information and resources for transgender travelers.

 - More Articles and Blogs

-- Six Students Share Their LGBTQ Study Abroad Experiences
+- IES Abroad: 6 Students Share Their LGBTQ+ Study Abroad Experience

 - International Nonbinary Identities Wiki